DrakeMTB/drakeMTB/webpages/captians.md

 ![Lily]({{site.basurl}}/images/lily_captain.jpg)

 Good day.
-My name is Lily Willis.
+My name is Lily Willis and I am a senior riding Junior Varsity this year.
 I am told my name has too many "L's" and too many "I's".
 I also respond to "Howdy Butt" (it's a bike team thing, ask me about it), "the loud one", "Willy Lillis", and sometimes "Hermione".
 I am passionate about many things, but Drake MTB is at the top of my list.
 Other things I am passionate about include laughing, books, people, and the ocean.
 It is my dream that as captain I will support every rider all that I can.
 This team has meant so much to me, and I hope I can show you exactly what I'm talking about.

 **Drake Captains** also meet a stringent set of **requirements** above and beyond showing up to team practices and races: